What is the centroid of a triangle?

 The geometric center of the object is known as the centroid.
 It is the point of concurrency of medians of a triangle.

-Answer: The centroid is the center of gravity of the triangle.
+Answer: The centroid of a triangle is the center point where the three medians intersect.

 The centroid is the point where the medians meet in a the triangle.